flynx/argv.js/ADVANCED.md

 Handle options/commands for which no definition is found.

-By default `-*` will print an "unhandled option/command" error and terminate.
+By default `-*` will:
+- on root parser: print an "unhandled option/command" error and terminate.
+- on nested parser: delegate the option to the parent.

 By default `@*` is an alias to `-*`.

+##### `<parser>.delegateUnknownToParent`

+Controls the default behavior of a nested parser when encountering an unknown option.

+If `true` (default) the option will be delegated to the parent parser.
+If `false` behave the same way as the root parser, i.e. printing an error.

 #### `-v` / `--version`